There were 1,163 total cases filed in the Philadelphia Court of Common Pleas.

 Despite many countries having acted already, paraquat is not yet banned in the U.S.

-Here is a partial list of countries that banned, or have severely restricted the use of, paraquat, along with the year the country banned it.
+Here is a partial list of countries that have either banned or severely restricted the use of paraquat and the year the country banned it.

 Bahrain 2015 | Morocco 2021 |